eraldooneto/Eraldooneto/README.md

 ### Hey there!
 I'm Eraldo Neto 💪🏻

-- 🧑🏻‍🎓 Computer Scientist specialized in backend development
+  - 🧑🏻‍🎓 BSc. in Computer Scientist specialized in backend development/software engineering
   - 🧑🏻‍💻 I’m looking to work in a big company here on Brazil or for a foreign country, personally or remote.
   - 📫 How to reach me: jesn@ic.ufal.br or eraldoosantos@gmail.com
-- ⚡ Fun fact: I'm a Full Stack Musician - I play guitar and classical acoustic, piano, keyboards, drums, ukulele, bass.

 <div align="center">
   <a href="https://github.com/eraldooneto">